Nessa-v/Data-Analysis-projects/Analysing International Debt Statistics/README.md

 ## PROJECT TITLE: ANALYSING INTERNATIONAL DEBT STATISTICS
 ## LANGUAGE / TOOLS USED: POSTGRESQL AND PYTHON

 ### About the Data: The dataset used is international debt data collected by The World Bank, and provided by DataCamp.
+The project was carried out in DataCamp's datalab.

 ## SUMMARY OF WORK DONE